gitjuli94/SuspiciousChat/README.md

 ## FLAW 4: A07:2021 - Identification and Authentication Failures

 ### Problem
 Unauthenticated users can access the forum page and post messages.
 This allows unauthorized individuals to interact with the application, leading to potential misuse.
+Such unrestricted access could result in spamming, inappropriate content, or even malicious actions like exploiting vulnerabilities in the forum.
+Without authentication, it is impossible to associate forum activity with legitimate users, making the application less reliable and less secure.

 ### Fix
 Add the @login_required decorator to all functions related to the forum.
 This ensures that only authenticated users can access these pages or post new messages.
 Without this decorator, the application fails to enforce proper authentication checks.